KesneyFerro/FreedomChainsPolygon/README.md

 ⚖️ Promoting justice and humanity in the Brazilian penal system, Freedom Chains offers a transparent, secure, and anonymous view of prisoners' behavioral history, strengthening the resocialization process and ensuring the rights of the incarcerated population.

-⚙️ Solution developed using NextJS, ReactJs, TypeScript, Scroll
+⚙️ Solution developed using NextJS, ReactJs, TypeScript, Polygon

 ## Index